Flags of the Confederate States of America: First flag: the "Stars and Bars" (1861–1863)

 The Confederacy's first official national flag, often called the Stars and Bars, flew from March 4, 1861, to May 1, 1863.
 Two men claim to have designed the flag.
-While it has been traditionally attributed to Prussian-American artist Nicola Marschall in Marion, Alabama, evidence now shows that Oren Randolph from Louisburg, North Carolina likely also designed a similar flag at the same time.
-Alabama and North Carolina both certified that theirs was the first design, but an investigation into both men’s claims has revealed evidence that supports both men.
+While it has been traditionally attributed to Prussian-American artist Nicola Marschall from Marion, Alabama, evidence now shows that Captain Orren Randolph Smith from Louisburg, North Carolina likely also designed a similar flag at the same time.
+Alabama and North Carolina both certified that theirs was the first design, but an investigation into both men's claims has revealed evidence that supports both men.

-The flag is very similar to the flag of the United States, and is said to resemble the Flag of Austria, with which Nicola Marschall would have been familiar.
+The flag is very similar to the flag of the United States, and is said to resemble the flag of Austria, with which Nicola Marschall would have been familiar.
 (Note: Catherine Stratton Ladd is said to have designed the first Confederate flag.)
-The original version of the flag featured a circle of seven white stars in the navy-blue canton, representing the seven states of the South that originally composed the Confederacy: South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.
+The original version of the flag featured a circle of seven white stars in the canton, representing the seven states of the South that originally composed the Confederacy: South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.
 The "Stars and Bars" flag was adopted on March 4, 1861, in the first temporary national capital of Montgomery, Alabama, and raised over the dome of that first Confederate capitol.
 Marschall also designed the Confederate army uniform.